-The Bachelor of Arts in Theology (BAT) has been replaced by the Bachelor of Arts in Ministry Leadership (BAML).
-The two programs have substantial content in common (75%), with the BAML having a relative emphasis on the personal and spiritual development of the student.
+The Bachelor of Arts in Theology (BAT) has been replaced by the Bachelor of Arts in Leadership Studies (BALS).
+The two programs have substantial content in common (approx. 75%), with the BALS having a relative emphasis on the personal and spiritual development of the student.

-Students who enrolled in the BAT have the option to complete the BAT under the catalog in which they enrolled, or to transfer to the BAML.
-Students who initially enrolled in the BAT will sign a form to explicitly indicate whether they are remaining in the BAT or transferring into the BAML.
+Students who enrolled in the BAT have the option to complete the BAT under the catalog in which they enrolled, or to transfer to the BALS.
+Students who initially enrolled in the BAT will sign a form to explicitly indicate whether they are remaining in the BAT or transferring into the BALS.